UTSAVS26/PyVerse/Image processing/Mask-detection/README.md

 ## Dataset Structure
 The dataset should contain two main folders: `annotations` and `images`.
 The structure should look like this:
+Dataset can be downloaded using the link: https://www.kaggle.com/datasets/andrewmvd/face-mask-detection/data
 ```
 dataset/
 │